-One notable difference between Jazz Band and the other ensembles is that Jazz Band students are broken into two groups – the Small Jazz Combo conducted by Ian Wardenski and the Jazz Big Band conducted by Tim Powell.
+One notable difference between Jazz Band and the other ensembles is that Jazz Band students are broken into two groups – the Small Jazz Combo conducted by Ian Wardenski and the Jazz Big Band conducted by Mercedes Beckman.
 The Small Jazz Combo meets from 7 to 9:45 p.m.
 Tuesdays; the Jazz Big Band meets from 7 to 9:45 p.m.
 Wednesdays.
-New students should register for the Wednesday section.
 Questions can be sent to Ian Wardenski at firstname.lastname@example.org or 410-777-7069.

 Operas are cast by audition, usually several months prior to the scheduled run.
-Auditions are by appointment and take place on the Arnold campus.
-Audition time and date can be arranged through Doug Byerly at email@example.com or 410-777-7019.
+Auditions are by appointment and take place at AACC in Arnold.
+Audition times and dates can be arranged through Doug Byerly at email@example.com or 410-777-7019.
 Opera auditions are open to the public.

 The “Opera Workshop” (MUS 280) class is offered each term but there is not always an opera that coincides with the course.
 Being in the class doesn’t necessary mean you will be cast in an opera, but many of the workshop students do appear in the performances.

-Students interested in design are highly encouraged to interview with Theater faculty to receive approval to enroll in "Applied Theater" (THA-135) where a faculty specialist will mentor them on the semester production.
+Students interested in design are highly encouraged to interview with Theater faculty to receive approval to enroll in "Applied Theater" (THA 135) where a faculty specialist will mentor them on the term's production.

 For questions regarding theater productions, auditions and theater classes, or to find out the date and time of the next Theatre at AACC Drama Club meeting, contact Sean Urbantke at email@example.com or 410-777-7125.